mattvenn/pi_pico_pio_pwm_frequency_measurement/README.md

 # Pi Pico PIO Frequency Measurement Program

-This project is a MicroPython program designed to measure the frequency of a PWM signal using the Raspberry Pi Pico's PIO (Programmable Input/Output) and interrupts.
+A MicroPython program designed to measure the frequency of a PWM signal using the Raspberry Pi Pico's PIO (Programmable Input/Output) and interrupts.
 The program is capable of counting the number of input pulses within a specified gate time, thereby calculating the frequency of the input signal with high accuracy.

 ## Table of Contents